-All football in England off following Queen's death
+Nations postpone football following Queen's death

 England's National League, FA Trophy and grassroots football is also off.

-Also on Friday, play at golf's PGA Championship was called off, along with all British horse racing and cricket's Test between England and South Africa.
+Friday's play at golf's PGA Championship was called off, along with all British horse racing and cricket's Test between England and South Africa.

+British horse racing will remain off on Saturday and return on Sunday.

 Queen Elizabeth II, the UK's longest-serving monarch, died on Thursday aged 96, after reigning for 70 years.